xDimGG/node-steamapi/docs/classes/default.md

 Get achievement percentages for app ID

-If a game does not hvae any achievements, this will error
+If a game does not have any achievements, this will error

 #### Parameters